 The kids are back in school and fall is in the air!
 Time to take care of pre-winter maintenance.
 Wait, what?!
 I’m guilty.
 The system that provides my family with heat during the freezing Montana winters was always the LAST thing on my mind.
 That is until you no longer have it!
 Just like your car needs regular service, so does your furnace to keep it in top running condition so it can keep your family nice and toasty this winter.

 Here are our top tips to help you keep your family warm this winter while saving money.

-- Have Full Maintenance Tune-Up Performed by a Professional!
-Just like your car needs maintaining, so does your furnace.
+Have a full maintenance tune-up performed by a professional: Just like your car needs maintenance, so does your furnace.
 There are a lot of moving parts in a furnace and they need to be lubricated annually and cleaned up to ensure proper function through the winter.
 Corrosion can also occur over time and when maintained properly you can significantly extend the life of your furnace.
-You should expect to pay anywhere from $100 and $250 for a full maintenance tune-up.
+You should expect to pay anywhere from $150 and $300 for a full maintenance tune-up.

-- Join Maintenance Club!
-Many companies offer routine maintenance programs with great benefits.
-You can expect to pay anywhere from $100-$500 for a plan depending on the frequency and how much equipment you have.
+Join the Premier Club: Many companies offer routine maintenance programs with great benefits.
+You can expect to pay anywhere from $150-$500 for a plan depending on the frequency and how much equipment you have.
 Many companies also get very busy during the winter months and won’t accept new clients during the busy winter months.
 By becoming a member, you can get priority scheduling and ensure that you and your family are taken care of when you need it most.
 Most memberships also come with great discounts on products and services which can save you money when a furnace does encounter problems or eventually need to be replaced.

-To find out more about our Premier Club Memberships, programmable thermostat options and more information on what a furnace tune-up includes, visit our website at www.premierairmt.com.
-You can schedule by calling our office at (406) 333-0177 or request more information by email at firstname.lastname@example.org.
+To find out more about our Premier Club Memberships, programmable thermostat options, and more information on what a furnace tune-up includes, contact us today.
+You can schedule by calling our office at (406) 333-0177.